osminogin/tornote/README.md

 ``SECRET_KEY`` - Server secret used for [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection.

+``PRODUCTION`` - Production mode use more strict settings.
+Disabled by default, but by definition it must be enabled on publicly available deployments.

 ## Security aspects

 - [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption used with 27 bytes secret key (randomly generated on client).